bodrick/awesome/README.md

 *   [camsong/You-Dont-Need-jQuery](https://github.com/camsong/You-Dont-Need-jQuery) - Examples of how to do query, style, dom, ajax, event etc like jQuery with plain javascript.
 *   [prettier/prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.
 *   [thlorenz/browserify-ftw](https://github.com/thlorenz/browserify-ftw) - Converts an entire project that uses requirejs amd  into on that uses nodejs common modules so it can be browserified.
-*   [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Short code snippets for all your development needs
+*   [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Coding articles to level up your development skills
 *   [remy/nodemon](https://github.com/remy/nodemon) - Monitor for any changes in your node.js application and automatically restart the server - perfect for development
 *   [nock/nock](https://github.com/nock/nock) - HTTP server mocking and expectations library for Node.js
 *   [typicode/json-server](https://github.com/typicode/json-server) - Get a full fake REST API with zero coding in less than 30 seconds (seriously)